ahmedmamdouh29004/b2b-sales-pipeline-performance-analytics-dashboard/README.md

 | GTK | 100% | 64% | 67% | 43% |

 **What this means:**
 The Win Rate drop was **not product-specific** — it happened across all series simultaneously.
 This rules out product quality or pricing as the cause.
-The Q2 pipeline flood was driven by a company-wide push (possibly a sales campaign or quota pressure), not by individual product or market dynamics.
+The Q2 pipeline flood was driven by a company-wide push.

 **Action:**
 → Q1 benchmarks should be the target — 82% Win Rate is achievable.
 → Any future pipeline expansion should be paired with quality controls.
-→ GTK's Q4 collapse (43%) warrants separate investigation — it diverges from GTX/MG stability.
+→ GTK's Q4 collapse (43%) warrants separate investigation.

 ---

 ### 📌 Insight 7 — Team Size Doesn't Predict Revenue; Efficiency Does

 **Finding:**
 All 6 managers lead exactly **5 agents each**.
-Yet revenue per agent varies by **2x between the best and worst manager**.
+Yet revenue per agent varies significantly.

 | Manager | Revenue | Win Rate | Rev / Agent |
 |---------|---------|----------|------------|